-- Audit data on a Tru64 UNIX system is not compatible with audit data on an ULTRIX system. - Audit data generated on an ULTRIX system is read using the audit_tool.ultrix program.
-See the audit_tool(8) reference page for more information. - The Tru64 UNIX auditd and the ULTRIX auditd do not communicate with each other. - The auditd command line is different between ULTRIX and Tru64 UNIX systems.
-See the auditd(8) reference page for details. - The auditd access control list, which was found in /etc/auditd_clients on ULTRIX, is found in /etc/sec/auditd_clients on Tru64 UNIX systems.
+- Audit data on a Tru64 UNIX system is not compatible with audit data on an ULTRIX system. - Audit data generated on an ULTRIX system is read using the audit\tool.ultrix program.
+See the audit\tool(8) reference page for more information. - The Tru64 UNIX auditd and the ULTRIX auditd commands do not communicate with each other. - The auditd command line is different between ULTRIX and Tru64 UNIX systems.
+See the auditd(8) reference page for details. - The auditd access control list, which is found in /etc/auditd\clients on ULTRIX, is found in /etc/sec/auditd\clients on Tru64 UNIX systems.

-Coding Examples
+D Coding Examples